vivienschilis/em-postman/README.md

 Getting started
 ===============

-Postman is an Eventmachine Pub/Sub resilient to failure.
+Postman is an EventMachine Pub/Sub resilient to failure.
 Postman uses Redis lists (brpop and lpush) to send messages to subscribers into a mailbox.

 Postman has been designed to be resilient to failure on both side: publisher and subscriber.